mpdehaan/procrustes/README.md

 Procrustes
 ==========

-From Greek methology, Procrustes was an extreme tester.
+From Greek mythology, Procrustes was an extreme tester.
 In Perl land, I grew envious of RSpec and wanted to do extreme testing.

 I liked some of the descriptiveness of RSpec, but I also did not like some of the idioms.
 This is an evolving